trumanw/t2to3/README.md

 # xffportal

-A python command-line interface to run 2to3 on a project directory.
+A command-line interface to run the python 2to3 on a Python project.

 # Installation
 ## From Source Code